weidongdiao/weather/README.md

 # weather
-This is a demo using "openweathermap" api
+This is a demo using "openweathermap" api.

 It mainly use HTML,CSS and AngularJS.